ravi9/openvino-wiki/CPUPluginIntelSoftwareDevelopmentEmulator.md

 _Note:_ Best way to check for AVX/SSE transitions is to run within Alder Lake emulation:

-`/path/to/sde -ast -- ./benchmark_app -m path/to/model.xml`
+`/path/to/sde -adl -- ./benchmark_app -m path/to/model.xml`